curiousmaster/JackItNG/payloads/Windows/Payload-DiskTray-Prank.md

-Author: Windy42
+REM Author: Windy42
+REM

-Description: This will make an .exe that will open the disk tray over and over again.
+REM Description: This will make an .exe that will open the disk tray over and over again.
+REM

-Note: I do not take all credit for writing this, the prank has been written many times I just converted it into a Payload.
+REM Note: I do not take all credit for writing this, the prank has been written many times I just converted it into a Payload.

 ```
 GUI d